voytas/z80-go-zx/README.md

 The Z80 CPU emulates documented features and also as many as possible undocumented ones.

-Having working Z80 emulator, out of the curiosity I have created simple [ZX Spectrum emulator](spectrum/README.md).
+Having working Z80 emulator, I have created simple [ZX Spectrum emulator](spectrum/README.md).

-The goal of this project is purely learning few things, not to create perfectly working emulator.
+The goal of this project is to have some fun and learn few things, not to create perfectly working feature rich emulator.
 This is work in progress, although I may not be updating it on regular basis.

 ## Testing
 Initial test was done using zexdoc/zexall instruction set exerciser (both pass).
 These tests (e.g. COM programs) are designed to run on CP/M system and required basic bootstrapping in order to execute them using emulator (some basic BDOS functions that output the test results to screen).
 You can find it in [exerciser](exerciser) folder.